Patton, California

 Patton is an unincorporated community in San Bernardino County, California, United States.
 Patton is 4.5 mi northeast of downtown San Bernardino.
 Patton has a post office with ZIP code 92369, which opened in 1897.

 It may be best known as the site for a large, state-run forensic psychiatric Patton State Hospital which was opened in 1893.
 DSH-Patton provides treatment to forensically and civilly committed patients within a secure treatment area.
 As of 2020, the hospital operates with approximately 1,527 beds.
-The term "Patton" is oftentimes used as a joke for people in the area.
-Local adolescents would tell each other, "you are so crazy, you belong in Patton".